-Each Leveraged ETF measures leverage in terms of the total underlying notional value of the securities and/or financial derivative positions as a ratio of the total assets held by such Leveraged ETF, as applicable.
-The Leveraged ETFs are permitted to lever their assets: that is, the aggregate underlying market exposure of all derivatives held by a Leveraged ETF calculated on a daily mark-to-market basis can exceed that Leveraged ETF's cash and cash equivalents, including cash held as margin on deposit to support that Leveraged ETF's derivatives trading activities.
+Each ETF measures leverage in terms of the total underlying notional value of the securities and/or financial derivative positions as a ratio of the total assets held by such ETF.
+The ETFs are permitted to lever their assets: that is, the aggregate underlying market exposure of all derivatives held by an ETF calculated on a daily mark-to-market basis can exceed that ETF's cash and cash equivalents, including cash held as margin on deposit to support that ETF's derivatives trading activities.
+Using leverage involves special risks and should be considered to be speculative.
+Leverage exists when an ETF achieves the right to a return on its capital base that exceeds the amount the ETF has invested.
+An ETF using leverage creates the potential for greater gains or losses for its Shareholders.
+Leverage increases the volatility of an ETF's net asset value as compared to its Underlying Index.